 This afternoon we visit the historic town of Tivoli, just outside of Rome, here can choose to visit either the Renaissance palace of Villa d’Este or the ruins of Hadrian’s Villa (Villa Adriana).
 The Villa d’Este is a 16th-century villa, famous for its terraced hillside Italian Renaissance garden and especially for its profusion of fountains.
 A UNESCO World Heritage Site, Hadrian’s Villa, is a large Roman archaeological complex with temples, theatres, and statues.
 Built by the request of the Emperor Hadrian, the Villa is a monumental living complex that even today continues to display the lavishness and enormous power of Ancient Rome.

 This morning you’re free to explore as you desire.
-You may wish to take a unique breakfast tour of the Vatican Museums (please refer to the Personalise Your Holiday section for details), the only part of the Papal Palace you can visit independently.
+You may wish to take a unique breakfast tour of the Vatican Museums (for 2022 only, please refer to the Personalise Your Holiday section for details), the only part of the Papal Palace you can visit independently.
 This is one of the largest complexes of museums in the world, with collections to do justice to its dimensions.
 Many works by the finest artists of the Renaissance are on display, as are Egyptian antiquities and exquisite examples of furniture, sculpture and silverware.
 And, of course, there are Michelangelo’s wondrous ceiling frescoes on the Sistine Chapel ceiling.
 Alternatively you could take a walk along the Appian Way, where thousands of Spartacus’s slave army were crucified as brutal punishment for their rebellion, or admire the craftsmanship and scale of the Trevi Fountain.
 Just east of Rome is the Italian town of Tivoli, home to luxe residences, splendid villas, and two famous UNESCO World Heritage sites.

 This afternoon you have time to explore the Eternal City further, the weight of the past is inescapable as you view the magnificent heart of the Roman Empire.
 Gazing at the Forum, the Colosseum, and the Pantheon, it's easy to let your mind wander and imagine those who have preceded you: Julius Caesar, Emperor Augustus, Cleopatra and Mark Antony.
 Take a stroll around the Piazza Navona, Rome's most picturesque square, lined with luxurious cafés where present-day Romans come to see and be seen.
 Walk down the Spanish Steps as Countless visitors have done since the 18th-century.